The Minneapolis Industrial Exposition

-Minneapolis’ most prominent citizens were shocked when they learned that the Minnesota State Fair chose to take up permanent residence St. Paul.
-After the announcement was made, these citizens sprung into action to plan a fair in Minneapolis to rival the one in St. Paul.
-In 1885, the idea was born to create an exposition centered around industry and technology instead of around agriculture.
-Minneapolitans rallied around the idea that industry and technology were the future of Minnesota, and agriculture was the past.
+Minneapolis’ most prominent citizens were shocked when they learned that the Minnesota State Fair chose to take up permanent residence in St. Paul.
+Shortly after the official announcement was made, Minneapolitans sprang into action.
+Their plan was to create a fair in Minneapolis to rival the one in St. Paul.
+In 1885, an idea was born to create an exposition centered around industry and technology rather than agriculture.
+Citizens rallied around the idea that industry and technology were the future of Minnesota, and agriculture was the past.

 The first exposition opened on August 23, 1886, and ran through October 2.
 President Grover Cleveland and his wife, Frances, were invited to attend the opening ceremony but were not able to make the trip.
 Instead, they sent an address to be read at the ceremony.